KTH/devops-course/contributions/presentation/week9/yimingj/README.md

 ## Description

-I'll cover the history, principle and importance of chaos engineering.
+I'll introduce a fault injection system called ChaosOrca, which focuses on system calls in containerized applications.
+Then I will discuss the analysis the behavior of containerized applications under perturbations.

+Here is the related [material](https://www.sciencedirect.com/science/article/pii/S0167739X).

 **Relevance**

-Chaos engineering enables teams to test system resilience and identify weaknesses before the failure in real world scenarios.
-In this way, the engineers can take precautions in advance.
+ChaosOrca's integration of chaos engineering can help test the resilience of containerized applications, identifying potential problems in system call.